 Annual 126,000 distribution of Xpo Press’s printed gem show guides prior to March 2021

 This is the 2023 Tucson EZ-Guide online edition.
-The printed edition is the official show guide of the annual Tucson Gem, Mineral & Fossil Showcase, the Tucson EZ-Guide is a 35,000-circulation (20,000 in 2022, as attendance at the shows is uncertain), full-color guide that is mailed to paid subscribers in January and then distributed at Tucson International Airport, at the 40+ shows of the Tucson Gem, Mineral & Fossil Showcase, at local hotels and restaurants in Tucson, and on the gem show shuttle routes.
+The printed edition is the official show guide of the annual Tucson Gem, Mineral & Fossil Showcase; it's a 35,000-circulation, full-color guide that is mailed to paid subscribers in January and then distributed at Tucson International Airport, at the 40+ shows of the Tucson Gem, Mineral & Fossil Showcase, at local hotels and restaurants in Tucson, and on the gem show shuttle routes.
 The EZ-Guide features articles pertinent to the Tucson Showcase, show dates and hours, show floorplans, citywide show maps, and a complete list of over 3,500 vendors and exhibitors.
 Buyers and sellers alike have been enjoying the Tucson EZ-Guide since 2004, as it quickly became Tucson's best, most engaging, easiest-to-read gem show guide, and also the most effective publication to advertise in.

-Still being published!
 This is the 2023 Denver EZ-Guide online edition.
 The printed edition is the official show guide of the annual Denver Gem & Mineral Showcase in September.
-The full-color, 9,000-circulation Denver EZ-Guide promotes the 14 gem, mineral, fossil, and jewelry shows all happening simultaneously for 11 days in September — publishing show dates, hours, addresses, contact information, floorplans and maps, and a complete list of over 900 dealers and vendors at the show.
+The full-color, 9,000-circulation Denver EZ-Guide promotes the 11 gem, mineral, fossil, and jewelry shows all happening simultaneously for 11 days in September — publishing show dates, hours, addresses, contact information, floorplans and maps, and a complete list of over 900 dealers and vendors at the show.
 The guide also contains feature articles written by expert rock, mineral, and lapidary writers in the industry.
-Mailed to paid subscribers in August and distributed on special racks at all 14 Denver shows.
+Mailed to paid subscribers in August and distributed on special racks at all 11 Denver shows in September.

 This was the Official Guide to the annual Quartzsite Showcase & Swapmeet.
 The full-color, 25,000-circulation Quartzsite EZ-Guide promoted the 10 shows and various swapmeets open for business every December thru February.
 It contained show dates, hours, addresses, contact information, floorplans and maps, and a complete list of every dealer and vendor at the shows, and some great articles for readers to enjoy.
 The guide was distributed on special racks at all of the shows and many local businesses during show time each year.